kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 There are two extreme ends to the spectrum of approaches:

 1. Build one version that works on all devices.
-UX will suffer as a result, since different device have different design considerations.
+UX will suffer as a result, since different devices have different design considerations.

 2. Build a version for each device you want to support.
 This will take forever, because you’ll be building too many versions of your